prlz77/attend-and-rectify/README.md

 ## Cite
-This work has been published at IEEE Transctions of Multimedia as an extension of a former paper presented at ECCV:
+This work has been published at IEEE Transactions of Multimedia as an extension of a former paper presented at ECCV:

 ```
 @ARTICLE{8762109,